-Thermal Metrology
+3 Thermal Metrology

-This chapter discusses guidelines for testing thermal solutions, including measuring processor temperatures.
+This section discusses guidelines for testing thermal solutions, including measuring processor temperatures.
 In all cases, the thermal engineer must measure power dissipation and temperature to validate a thermal solution.
 To define the performance of a thermal solution the "thermal characterization parameter", Ψ ("psi") will be used.

-Characterizing Cooling Performance 3.1 Requirements
+3.1 Characterizing Cooling Performance Requirements